waza-ari/fastapi-keycloak-middleware/docs/usage.rst

 Modify Extracted Claims
 ^^^^^^^^^^^^^^^^^^^^^^^

-You can also configure the class to extract other / additional claims from the token and pass it to the :code:`get_user` function:
+You can also configure the class to extract other / additional claims from the token and pass it to the :code:`user_mapper` function:

 .. code-block:: python
    :emphasize-lines: 7